KaylaJoyGray/bevy-game-jam/README.md

 To add graphics or sounds, drop the files in the correct folder and edit the `config.ron`

-The handles are then available through SpriteSheetResource and SoundResource, and can be looked up by filename (without the extension).
+The handles are then made available through SpriteSheetResource and SoundResource at program start, and can be looked up by filename (without the extension).

 ### Sprites:
 Add a `SpriteMeta` component and the components needed to display a sprite will be added automatically.